 Off-campus Internet access

 Rhodes University provides Internet access in a number of private flat complexes and student housing in town, in conjunction with our partner service providers.
+Each complex is connected to the University network with a fibre optic or high speed wireless link.
 If you live in one of these locations, you can sign up for access.
 Please note that, unlike eduroam, this is a charged-for service.

 The wired network access service offered in previous years has been replaced with Wi-Fi service.